TCENet/TCENet/README.md

 * After installing the required packages, use: `python3 TCENet.py` to run the test cases.

 # The complete dataset.
-* We will publish our dataset after the official publication of the paper.
+* This dataset will be part of our larger CTI data to be open-sourced in the future, along with datasets for other tasks.
+This dataset will continue to open source a portion of the data soon to help the research community.
+Please stay tuned.

 # Examples
 * The examples folder provides a STIX 2.1 TTP intelligence example and a Sigma detection rule example.
 You can use the TTP intelligence JSON in this STIX 2.1 visualization website:https://oasis-open.github.io/cti-stix-visualization/.

 # Data samples
 * We have made some dataset training data publicly available.
-We will open the full dataset after the paper is officially accepted